mayaanne/foundations/week-3/README.md

 # Week Three

-This week is all about JavaScript and JavaScript tools.
+This week is all about JavaScript and Emotional Intelligence!
 Its a big week, so dive on in.

 ## Tech